Kurukshetra War: Aftermath

 Return of heroes slain in war following chanting by Vyasa.

 Only eleven major warriors survive the war: the five Pandavas, Krishna, Satyaki, Ashwatthama, Kripa, Yuyutsu and Kritavarma.
 Yudhishthira is crowned King of Hastinapura.
-After ruling for 36 years, he renounces the throne and passes the title on to Arjuna's grandson Parikshit.
+After the war being a pyrrhic victory for the Pandavas, but Arjuna during the post-war period led military campaigns against Chedis, Dasharma, Nishadas, Gandharas, Manipurs and Pundras After ruling for 36 years, he renounces the throne and passes the title on to Arjuna's grandson Parikshit.
 Draupadi and four Pandavas—Bhima, Arjuna, Nakula and Sahadeva - die during the journey.
 Yudhishthira, the lone survivor and being of pious heart, is invited by Yama to enter the heavens as a mortal.